Los Angeles Chargers vs. Philadelphia Eagles NFL Week 9 Odds, Plays and Insights for November 7, 2021

 - Los Angeles has combined with its opponents to score more than 49.5 points in three of seven games this season.

-- The two teams combine to average 50 points per game, 0.5 more than the over/under in this contest.
+- The two teams combine to average 50 points per game, 0.5 more than the total in this contest.

-- These two squads combine to surrender 49.2 points per game, 0.3 fewer than this contest's over/under.
+- The 49.2 combined points per game that these two squads have allowed this season are 0.3 fewer than the 49.5 total in this contest.

 - The average total in Chargers games this season is 50.7, 1.2 points more than Sunday's total of 49.5.